iqbal7230/AI-Powered-Notes-Taking-App/Readme.md

 - **Deep Context Insights**: Gives deeper meanings and explanations behind each mathematical depiction.

 ## 🚀 Usage
--**Draw or Type Equations**: Start by typing or drawing your math notes in the input area.
+- **Draw or Type Equations**: Start by typing or drawing your math notes in the input area.
--**Get Solutions & Graphs**: View instant calculations and dynamically generated graphs.
+- **Get Solutions & Graphs**: View instant calculations and dynamically generated graphs.
--**Explore Abstract Insights**: Upload or create abstract drawings to reveal hidden mathematical meanings and context.
+- **Explore Abstract Insights**: Upload or create abstract drawings to reveal hidden mathematical meanings and context.